-The COVID-19 Risk Assessment Framework may help managers to make an assessment, with their staff of workplace and individual factors which should be considered as part of risk management and reduction.
-We recommend the assessment is done on a one to one consultation with their staff in a sensitive manner taking into consideration staff mental well-being.
-Employers need to ensure that cultural workplace factors are also taken into consideration so that staff have the confidence to raise their concerns.
+The COVID-19 Risk Assessment Framework may help managers to make an assessment of workplace and personnel factors which should be considered as part of risk management and reduction.
+We recommend the assessment is completed by a line manager, supervisor, designated senior manager or health and safety representative, in a one to one consultation with their staff in a sensitive manner, taking into consideration staff mental well-being.
+Employers need to ensure that cultural factors are also taken into consideration so that staff have the confidence to openly discuss and resolve their concerns.

-The framework complements existing guidance and takes account of emerging evidence that co-morbidities such as underlying health conditions and ethnicity may be associated with increased vulnerability to COVID-19.
-The framework assumes that community exposure is lower than in hospital settings, but this may not be the case, particularly if PPE is incorrectly used.
+The framework complements existing guidance and takes into account emerging evidence that co-morbidities combined with ethnicity may be associated with increased vulnerability to COVID-19.
+The framework assumes that community exposure is lower than in hospital settings, but this may not be the case, for example if PPE is incorrectly used.

-Key considerations to be taken account when making the assessment includes where the staff are based:
+Key considerations to be taken into account when making the assessment includes staff location:

-- Primary care or community Based?
+- Primary care or community based?

-- Hospital based ?
+- Hospital based?

-- In an environment where Aerosol Generating Procedures are performed?
+- In an environment where Aerosol Generating Procedures (AGPs) are performed?